Despite major scientific progress, there are hardly any effective, science-based anti-aging nutraceuticals.

 The team at NOVOS is fascinated by longevity science and in it for the remainder of their very long lives.
 The team believes that addressing aging is the best way to keep people healthy, avoiding chronic illnesses of age and looking and feeling their best for the longest time possible.

-Chris Mirabile graduated from NYU’s Stern School of Business in 2006 and later won their business plan competition in 2007 with his startup company, Hotlist, a location-based social network that scaled to 220 million people’s social plans.
-Chris has since launched multiple successful technology ventures, and has advised biotech startups and NYU Langone Hospital.
+Chris Mirabile graduated from NYU’s Stern School of Business and later won their business plan competition with his startup company, Hotlist, a location-based social network that scaled to 220 million people’s social plans.
+Chris has launched multiple successful technology ventures, and has advised biotech startups and NYU Langone Hospital.
 Chris’s interest in health began when he was 12, and evolved into a passion after he was cured of a brain tumor when he was 16.
 Chris has researched and integrated longevity practices and interventions into his life for more than ten years.

 Kris Verburgh graduated magna cum laude as a medical doctor from the University of Antwerp, Belgium.
 Dr. Verburgh is a researcher at the Center Leo Apostel for Interdisciplinary Studies (CLEA) at the Free University Brussels (VUB) and a member of the Evolution, Complexity and Cognition group at the Free University of Brussels.
 Dr. Verburgh’s fields of research are aging, nutrition, metabolism, preventive medicine and health.
 In this context, he created a new scientific discipline, called ‘nutrigerontology’, which studies the impact of nutrition on the aging process and aging-related diseases.